teamshares/service_action/README.md

     edge case: `fail_with` _will_ still fail the parent interactor
 * logging - all entrance/exit logged by default at debug level. can set logger level, or define class method targeted_for_debug_logging? = true, or set the env var...
 (Ability to toggle on debug logging for any specific actor without going through CI run.)

 ---

+Composition: see composition_spec.rb -- note if you add e.g. an expects, it'll get ADDED to those from the base layer
+Inheritance: work in progress

+---